 In some counties, you are required to install an interlock device on your first DUI.

 If you would like to find out if installing an ignition interlock device could help you get back on the road, please speak with experienced DUI lawyers.
 Vista courts are open to this idea, but will not agree to work with you on your own.
-You will first need to converse with a Vista DUI attorney like Peter M. Liss.
+You will first need to converse with a Vista attorney who knows about ignition interlock devices like Peter M. Liss.

 Alternatively, if you have been ordered to install an interlock device and do not think you should be subjected to such penalties, please call a legal representative from our office at (760) 643-4050 to discuss your options as soon as possible.